Career Timeline of Jill Biden: Major Achievements and Milestones

 In April 2011, Jill Biden and Michelle Obama founded a national initiative, Joining Forces, to showcase the needs of U.S. military families.

-In September 2011, Jill Biden lent her support to USAID's FWD campaign, a push for awareness surrounding the deadly famine, war, and drought affecting more than 13 million people in the Horn of Africa.
+In September 2011, Jill Biden lent her support to USAID's FWD campaign, promoting awareness of the famine, war, and drought affecting people in the Horn of Africa.

-In Fall 2011, Jill Biden was given a permanent position as an associate professor at NOVA, continuing to teach English and writing composition courses.
-Despite her role as Second Lady, she strived to maintain normalcy, interacting closely with students and managing her Secret Service detail.
+In Fall 2011, Jill Biden was granted a permanent position as an associate professor at NOVA.
+Despite her high-profile role as Second Lady, she continued teaching three English and writing composition courses two days per week, trying to maintain a normal campus presence.

 February 2012: "Community College to Career" Bus Tour